openbaton/integration-tests/README.md

 Name the vim file *real-vim.json* and add it to the folder *integration-tests/src/main/resources/etc/json_file/vim_instances/* in the project.
 In the folder *integration-tests/src/main/resources/etc/json_file/network_service_descriptors* of the project you will find a file named NetworkServiceDescriptor-iperf-real.json and one named NetworkServiceDescriptor-complex-iperf.json.
-Download the [ubuntu-14.04-server-cloudimg-amd64-disk1][ubuntu-image] image and store it in OpenStack.
+Make sure that the official Ubuntu cloud image [ubuntu-14.04-server-cloudimg-amd64-disk1][ubuntu-image] is available on the glance image repository in your OpenStack instance.

 The scenario *error-in-terminate.ini* needs some special configuration in the NFVO if you want to run it.
-Change **nfvo.delete.vnfr.wait** to **true** in */etc/openbaton/openbaton.properties* before starting the NFVO.
+Change **nfvo.delete.vnfr.wait** to **true** in */etc/openbaton/openbaton.properties* and restart the NFVO if it was already running.

-Then use a shell to navigate into the project's root directory.
-Execute the command *./integration-tests.sh compile*.
+Then use a terminal to navigate into the project's root directory and execute the command *./integration-tests.sh compile*.

 ## How to use the Integration Tests